England, Northern Ireland, Scotland, Wales and Ireland

 *Birmingham, Manchester, Glasgow, Belfast, Dublin

-Door-to-door service is available to many parts of the UK.
+Door-to-door service (residential delivery) is available to many parts of the UK.

-The mimimum weight for service by air is 45kgs.
+The minimum weight for service by air is 45kgs.
 Shipments weighing less than the minimum 45kgs will be shipped as 45kgs.

-Local charges on the UK side/destination chgarges are not included in our rate tariff (above).
+Local charges on the UK side/destination charges are not included in our rate tariff (above).

-Destination charges refer to the charges that are payable at the destinaiton airports such as airlines' handling charge, terminal charges for using the airport facility, charges related to cutoms clearance and delivery or the alike on the UK/Ireland sides.
+Destination charges refer to the charges that are payable at the destination airports such as airlines' handling charge, terminal charges for using the airport facility, charges related to customs clearance and delivery or the alike on the UK/Ireland sides.

-The charges for air shipments are calculated by both their actual gross weight and their volumetric weight (also known as dimensional weight), that is, the volume of a consignment will be taken into consideration as well as the actual gross weight.
-To learn how to calculate volumetric weight, please refer to the section of Volumetric weight on our web page of service by air.
+The charges for air shipments are calculated by both their actual gross weight and their volumetric weight (also known as dimensional weight), that is, the volume of a consignment will be taken into consideration as well as the actual gross weight when calculating the air freight charges.
+To learn how to calculate volumetric weight, please refer to the section of volumetric weight on our web page of service by air.

 JLE Handling including customs clearance charge on the Japan side: Y5,900 per shipment